melanimb/melanimb/README.md

 * 🌍  I'm based in Spain
 * 🖥️  See my portfolio at [MelaniMBPortfolio](http://melanimb.github.io/portfolio/)
-* 🚀  I'm currently working on (Coming soon...)
+* 🚀  I'm currently working on developing websites from 0
-* 🧠  I'm learning Typescript, Redux and Firebase
+* 🧠  I'm learning Python and Odoo

 ### Skills